gagahpangeran/osu-wiki/wiki/Welcome/en.md

 - Articles originally written in a language other than English (in this case, English should act as the translation)
 - Explanations of English words that are common terms in the osu! community
 - External links
-- Tags
+- Tags[^tags]
 - Subcommunity-specific explanations

 ## Front matter

-Front matter must be placed at the very top of the file.
+Front matter[^cite] must be placed at the very top of the file.
 It is written in [YAML](https://en.wikipedia.org/wiki/YAML#Example "YAML Wikipedia article") and describes additional information about the article.
 This must be surrounded by three hyphens (`---`) on the lines above and below it, and an empty line must follow it before the title heading.

 ### Articles that need help